awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.Upgrading.md

 4.     --no-apply-immediately
 ```

-### Upgrading the Engine Version of a DB Cluster Using the RDS API<a name="USER_UpgradeDBInstance.Upgrading.Manual.API"></a>
+### RDS API<a name="USER_UpgradeDBInstance.Upgrading.Manual.API"></a>

-To upgrade the engine version of a DB cluster, use the [ ModifyDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBCluster.html) action\.
+To upgrade the engine version of a DB cluster, use the [ModifyDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBCluster.html) action\.
 Specify the following parameters:
 + `DBClusterIdentifier` – the name of the DB cluster, for example *`mydbcluster`*\.
 + `EngineVersion` – the version number of the database engine to upgrade to\.
 For information about valid engine versions, use the [ DescribeDBEngineVersions](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBEngineVersions.html) operation\.
 + `ApplyImmediately` – whether to apply changes immediately or during the next maintenance window\.
 To apply changes immediately, set the value to `true`\.
 To apply changes during the next maintenance window, set the value to `false`\.

 ## Automatically Upgrading the Minor Engine Version<a name="USER_UpgradeDBInstance.Upgrading.AutoMinorVersionUpgrades"></a>

 A *minor engine version* is an update to a DB engine version within a major engine version\.
-For example, a major engine version might be 5\.7 with the minor engine versions 5\.7\.22 and 5\.7\.23 within it\.
+For example, a major engine version might be 9\.6 with the minor engine versions 9\.6\.11 and 9\.6\.12 within it\.

 If you want Amazon Aurora to upgrade the DB engine version of a database automatically, you can enable auto minor version upgrades for the database\.
 When a minor engine version is designated as the preferred minor engine version, each database that meets both of the following conditions is upgraded to the minor engine version automatically:
 + The database is running a minor version of the DB engine that is lower than the preferred minor engine version\.